Providing the tools you need to get the very best out of your training business

 Customer Service: What to Look For In Your Software Supplier

-Dealing with new any technology can be daunting.
+Dealing with any new technology can be daunting.
 You've got to get your head around a dizzying number of functionalities, remember all those acronyms and how to perform key tasks.
 So, first of all, you'll want to ensure your software supplier provides an extensive customer service roadmap.
 A roadmap equips you, your team and your supplier with a clear idea of what support is available to you, and how to access it.

 Legendary customer service must go beyond mere support - after all, this isn't just plain ol' customer service or even exceptional customer service.
 This is legendary calibre.